 As athletes, we know that our performance on the track and field depends on a healthy environment.
 When the circumstances aren’t right, it’s evident in our game.
 Understanding the role of other living beings in shaping our environment can be a powerful motivator for us to take action and preserve it.

 The statistics are alarming.
-Humans have already impacted 75% of the world’s land, leading to the loss of 84% of all wild mammals and half of all plants.
+Humanity is using the equivalent of 1.6 Earths to maintain our current way of life, altering 75% of the world’s land, 66% of oceans and one million of the world’s estimated eight million plant and animal species in the process.
 This damage is a collective responsibility and we must all work together to reverse it.

 Whether we are training or performing, being mindful of our surroundings is vital.
 Cleaning up after ourselves and disposing of litter responsibly is essential to protect the surrounding ecosystem.
 A simple action like choosing a reusable water bottle can go a long way in preventing plastic pollution in rivers and oceans.

-At home, consider growing plants and flowers that support pollinating insects.
-However, refrain from using pesticides or harmful chemicals that may end up affecting the crops we eat and the environment as a whole.
+At home, consider growing plants and flowers that support pollinating insects, but don't use pesticides or harmful chemicals that can contaminate soil and water and end up affecting the crops we eat and the environment as a whole.

-Joining a conservation organisation in our local neighbourhoods not only improves the natural environment where we live but also allows us to meet like-minded people while spending time outdoors.
-It complements our active lifestyles as athletes and may even introduce us to fellow athletes who are also passionate about preserving the environment.
+Joining a conservation organisation in our local neighbourhoods not only improves the natural environment where we live but complements our active lifestyles as athletes while spending time outdoors.
+We may also meet like-minded people —including fellow athletes—who are also passionate about preserving the environment.

 Being mindful of our impact on the environment and taking conscious actions to protect it, we can be champions not only in sports but also in environmental stewardship.
 Together, let’s strive to create a sustainable and thriving planet for all living beings, including ourselves, to thrive and succeed.